Doug Anderson (singer)

 Doug Anderson (born August 31, 1973 in Anderson, Indiana) is an American contemporary Christian singer.
-He is best known as Ernie Haase & Signature Sound's long time baritone (since 2002), but as of 2015 he resigned from his position to pursue a solo career.
-As of November 2021 Doug has re-signed with Signature Sound, replacing Devin McGlamery.
+He is best known as Ernie Haase & Signature Sound's long time baritone since the quartet's formation.
+He took a break from the group in 2015 to pursue a solo career, but has returned as of November 2021.

 Early life

 Anderson was born August 31, 1973, in Indiana, United States.
 As a youth at Lapel High School (the former building, that is), Doug played sports including basketball.
 He graduated in 1992.
 At Purdue University, he found a spot on the basketball team.

 Career

 He turned toward music during college, joining a quartet called Lighthouse.
 One day, Lighthouse met a group called the Cathedral Quartet, which featured Ernie Haase.
 A while later, Haase set out on his own and invited Anderson to join him.
 Ernie Haase & Signature Sound officially formed in 2003.
 Anderson released his debut album "Dreamin' Wide Awake", on May 3, 2011.
 Doug formed part of the American Christian music trio Cana's Voice in 2016.
 They released their debut album This Changes Everything the same year.
 It was followed by Live at Champion Forest and Don't Wanna Miss This, in 2017 and 2019 respectively.